Is Cancer a Long Term Disability?

 Cancer can be extremely debilitating, depending on the type, stage, and comorbidities.
 Severe pain and fatigue typically prevent people from performing any type of physical labour.
 Headaches, nausea, vomiting, dizziness, and the inability to concentrate can further hinder employee performance.
 Sometimes cancer patients are unable to perform sedentary work, involving sitting for extended periods of time and less than 10 pounds of lifting.
 Even sedentary work requires certain education, training, people skills, and manual dexterity – which cancer can interfere with considerably.

 Do you have a pre-existing condition?

 A person’s group disability plan may have a pre-existing condition clause that limits claims when a person had a diagnosed medical condition one to two years prior to enrolling in the plan.
 Depression and anxiety are commonly excluded conditions, but so is cancer.
 There have been many cases of Canadians’ LTD claims denied when early detection tests found potential cancer prior to enrollment for insurance.

 Do you need a lawyer to help with your LTD claim?

 Coping with a cancer diagnosis is burden enough.
-Contact Preszler Law Firm in British Columbia for expert legal assistance from a personal injury lawyer who is well-versed in disability law.
+Contact Preszler Injury Lawyers in British Columbia for expert legal assistance from a personal injury lawyer who is well-versed in disability law.
 We liaison with insurers for you to fight for fair and full compensation, including back pay.

 Denial of benefits can occur for a number of reasons, including “insufficient medical evidence” or the presence of “a pre-existing condition.”
 Even though there is an appeals process in place, most claims are denied time and time again – unless there is pressure from a long term disability law firm.